-- Children may be developmentally ready to feed themselves and to drink from a cup when they're between six months and one year of age.
-The transition from a bottle to a cup can come at a time when a child's fine motor skills allow use of a cup. - The area designated for breastfeeding can be located in the child's classroom and does not have to be a separate room or area.
+• Children may be developmentally ready to feed themselves and to drink from a cup when they are between six months and one year of age.
+The transition from a bottle to a cup can come at a time when a child's fine motor skills allow use of a cup and when recommended by the child's parent and/or primary care physician.

+- The area designated for breastfeeding can be located in the child's classroom and does not have to be a separate room or area. - Information on Reducing the Risk of Choking in Young Children at Mealtimes can be found on the Department's website at: